meric/l2l/README.md

 #### Obligatory ####

-> I am the servant of the Qur'an as long as I have life.
+> I am the servant of the Qur'an as long as I have life.<br>
-> I am the dust on the path of Muhammad, the Chosen one.
+> I am the dust on the path of Muhammad, the Chosen one.<br>
-> If anyone quotes anything except this from my sayings,
+> If anyone quotes anything except this from my sayings,<br>
 > I am quit of him and outraged by these words.<br>
 > &mdash; *[Jalaluddin Rumi](https://en.wikipedia.org/wiki/Rumi)*